 One thing needed since the beginning was the ability to visualize wheels with different spokes left and right.
 A rear wheel built with DT Revolutions on one side and DT Competitions on the other can be very balanced — a nice mix of lightness and strength.
 Until now you had to run the tool twice.

-Naturally this requires more configuration to specify a wheel, which is always a concern.
-To compensate my spoke tension utility now remembers your last usage and uses that information for defaults.
+This requires more configuration to specify a wheel, which is always a concern.
+To help my spoke tension utility now remembers your last usage and uses that information for defaults.
 It accomplishes this by storing information in a cookie on your computer.
 If you disable cookies, the software will forget your configuration choices but otherwise works the same.
 Let me know if you encounter problems with this update or have ideas for future refinements.

 RECENT TWEETS →

 - RT @bccycle: Manufacturing millions of new EVs is far, far less helpful in reducing transportation-based CO2 emissions than investing massi…21 days ago

 - Thanks to some extra time on account of breaking my leg (2018) and temporarily shutting the shop for COVID (2020),… https://t.co/vlpjRXiEQX145 days ago

 - RT @bikeradar: Why we should fiercely defend and celebrate the repairability of bicycles ⚡️ https://t.co/nuaOuLndXD166 days ago